Broadcasting Depthkit live via CDN

 • In the left panel, under Output Groups, click Add.

-• Under HLS Outputs, click Output 1’s Settings.
+• Under Output Groups, click Output 1’s Settings.

 • Under Stream Settings, enter the Width and Height of your Depthkit Livestream (found in the livestream_meta.txt).